 Substituting our values in, we can calculate our user's staking return:

-Cost: Gas, opportunity cost of MTA
+Cost: Gas, opportunity cost of Meta

-Risk: partial liquidation in event of a bAsset losing its peg
+Risk: partial liquidation in event of a bASSET losing its peg

-Reward: USD staking return
+Reward: staking return